 Sexual Abuse and Assault

 As a counsellor at the Oxfordshire Sexual Abuse and Rape Crisis Centre, I've worked at a deep level with clients who have experienced childhood sexual abuse, sexual exploitation and/or sexual assault.
-Dealing with the aftermath of these experiences can feel overwhelming and, unfortunately, not everyone is able to access free counselling services in a timely way (or even at all).
+Dealing with the aftermath of these experiences (flashbacks, dissociation, nightmares, hypervigilance, difficulties trusting other, etc.) can feel overwhelming and, unfortunately, not everyone is able to access free counselling services in a timely way (or even at all).

 I've seen firsthand what a big step it is to ask for help as the survivor of sexual violence.
 I aim to create a safe, compassionate and non-judgmental space where you can carefully process your experiences at your own pace.

 Training, qualifications & experience

 - Advanced Diploma in Psychotherapeutic Counselling (accredited by the National Counselling Society)

 - Certificate in Pregnancy and Infant Loss (accredited by the Foundation for Infant Loss)